sakopov/Pipes/README.md

 Within the cicd account, run the Master.template through CloudFormation.
    - Name the stack 'master' or something similar (lowercase).
    - Input Id's for each account
-   - Set AllEnvironmentsCreated = True
+   - Set AllEnvironmentsCreated = False
    - Leave SourceCodeCommitRepo empty

 Copy down the KmsCmkArn and S3BucketName from the CloudFormation outputs section.